 Dr. Michael Eric Dyson-an American Book Award recipient and two-time NAACP Image Award winner-is one of the nation’s most influential and renowned public intellectuals.
 He has been named one of the 150 most powerful African Americans by Ebony magazine.
-The Philadelphia Weekly contends that Dr. Dyson “is re-shaping what it means to be a public intellectual by becoming the most visible black academic of his time.”

 Most recently, he’s published Tears We Cannot Stop: A Sermon to White America.
 Named a bestseller by publications such as New York Times, Publisher’s Weekly, Los Angeles Times, Washington Post, and more, the book has been hailed as a profound and provocative analysis of modern-day race relations.
 Later this year, he will be releasing the book What Truth Sounds Like: Robert F. Kennedy, James Baldwin, and Our Unfinished Conversation About Race in America, which explores the history of the intersections between race and democracy.